Arcadia High School (California): Native American symbols in branding

-Prior to 1997, Arcadia High School had used several Native American symbols in its branding, including an "Apache Joe" mascot, the Pow Wow school newspaper, the "Apache News" television program, the "Smoke Signals" news bulletin boards, the school's auxiliary team's marching "Apache Princesses" and opposing football team fans' "Scalp the Apaches".
+Before 1997, Arcadia High School had used several Native American symbols in its branding, including an "Apache Joe" mascot, the Pow Wow school newspaper, the "Apache News" television program, the "Smoke Signals" news bulletin boards, the school's auxiliary team's marching "Apache Princesses" and opposing football team fans' "Scalp the Apaches".

 In September 1997, the L.A.
 School Board banned the use of offensive Native American branding from its schools following criticism from several Native American groups.
 Members of the groups then advocated the same for Arcadia.
 The school consulted with Native American groups and made some concessions, including the removal of the "Apache Joe" mascot, the "Apache Princesses", and some other portrayals of Native Americans.
 The student newspaper Pow Wow was renamed to Arcadia Quill in 2021.
 The news show Apache News retained its name.

 Arcadia High School has established a relationship with the White Mountain Apaches through the Student Council Apache Commission (SCAC).
 The commission holds fundraisers and drives for the White Mountain Apache Tribe in Cibecue, Arizona, and monitors the school's use of Native American motifs.

 In July 2020, following several petitions to change the school's nickname, AUSD Superintendent David Vannasdall announced that the administration will consider possible options after schools resume in-class sessions due to the COVID-19 pandemic.

 Athletics

-Arcadia High School is governed by the California Interscholastic Federation (CIF) Southern Section as a member of the Pacific League.
-Its colors are cardinal and gold.
-The boys compete in baseball, basketball, cross country, football, golf, soccer, swimming, tennis, track and field, volleyball, water polo, and badminton.
-The girls compete in basketball, cross country, golf, soccer, softball, swimming, tennis, track and field, volleyball, badminton, and water polo.
-There is a pep squad that is made up of three individual groups: Song, Cheer, and Pep flags.
-Arcadia's main rival is Crescenta Valley High School.
-Both teams often contend for the League Championship.
+Arcadia High School competes in the California Interscholastic Federation (CIF) Southern Section as a member of the Pacific League.
+Its teams, known as the Apaches, wear cardinal and gold.
+Boys’ sports include Baseball, Basketball, cross country, football, Golf, soccer, swimming, Tennis, Track and field, Volleyball, Water polo, and Badminton.
+Girls’ sports include Basketball, cross country, Golf, soccer, Softball, swimming, Tennis, Track and field, Volleyball, Badminton, and Water polo.
+The school also has a pep squad with Song, Cheer, and Pep Flags.

-Arcadia teams often qualify for the CIF playoffs.
-In 2005, boys' soccer was a finalist in the Division III CIF playoffs.
-The girls track team has lost only two dual meets in the last four years and regularly send athletes to CIF Finals.
-More recently, the girls soccer team has won 7 consecutive league titles and had back to back trips to the CIF Quarter Finals for girls soccer.